 This is but one example of what the interference can be like.
 In truth, we’re faced with all kinds of meddling and tempering on a daily basis.
 The thing is, that most of these themselves are merely the effects of us living in a state of great disturbance; a state perpetuating itself, and magnifying itself, with the outcomes it creates.
 It has become a concrete condition overlaying the inherently self-productive fields of peace and happiness.

 To break away the concrete, we must be vigilant in maintaining our personal tranquility.
 We must not let ourselves be provoked.
 Anything that offsets our sense of well-being must be suspiciously inspected and thoroughly refused.
 Basically, we must maintain our calm; we must become inert to anything disturbing our composure.

-Only by doing so can we again fertilize and plough the fields; and plough we must.
+Only by doing so can we again fertilize and plow the fields; and plow we must.
 While peace may be our natural state, we’re also equipped with the instinct to maintain it and defend it, and that instinct is a reactive one.
 It’s that instinct that, when continuously tickled, creates the very opposite of what it aims to protect.

 We must labor to surpass that instinct, especially when it’s in its own way.
 We must transcend it with reason.
 We must use that reason to see that we’re simply locked in a vicious cycle and see that, by being and remaining friendly, we can turn it all around.